-The game opens with Link waking up from a deep sleep, beckoned by a mysterious voice.
+The game opens with the newest incarnation of Link waking up from a deep sleep inside a dark chamber, beckoned by a mysterious voice.
 The voice tells him that Hyrule needs its hero once more.
-Link receives a strange item called a Sheikah Slate, which serves as a guide to his quest, and sets out into the world with little more than the clothes on his back... which he has to find in a chest first.
+Link receives a strange item called a Sheikah Slate, which serves as a guide to his quest, and steps out into the world with little more than the clothes on his back... which he had to find in some chests first.

-First revealed at Nintendo's 2014 E3 event, Breath of the Wild uses a Wide Open Sandbox element for its world, building on the similar open world setup reintroduced to the series in 2013's The Legend of Zelda: A Link Between Worldsnote .
+First revealed at Nintendo's 2014 E3 event, Breath of the Wild uses a Wide-Open Sandbox element for its world, building on the similar open world setup reintroduced to the series in 2013's The Legend of Zelda: A Link Between Worlds, and, in turn, the 1986 original.
 The game uses a cel-shaded art design mixed with realistic proportions just like Skyward Sword, but unlike Skyward Sword's post-impressionist style, Breath of the Wild's style is more reminiscent of Hayao Miyazaki films and gouache paintings.
-A large number of Monolith Soft employees (creators of another open world series, Xenoblade Chronicles) were brought in to assist on developing the game, in much larger numbers than were on the team that made Skyward Sword, and their Creator Thumbprint definitely shows in this game.
+A large number of Monolith Soft employees (creators of another open world series, Xenoblade Chronicles) were brought in to assist Nintendo EPD with developing the game, in much larger numbers than were on the team that made Skyward Sword, and their Creator Thumbprint definitely shows in this game.

-Breath of the Wild is noteworthy for taking a departure from previous conventions of the franchise, incorporating a variety of RPG Elements from other open world games.
+Breath of the Wild is noteworthy for taking a departure from previous conventions of the franchise, incorporating a variety of Survival Sandbox and RPG Elements from other open world games.
 Link now has to scavenge Hyrule for items, weapons, and equipment, as well as hunt, forage, and prepare food to restore his health.
-The world is much bigger than any other Zelda game before it, and Link can now climb any tree, building, or cliff with ease, giving players the chance to explore every nook, cranny, and mountaintop.
+The world is much bigger than any other game in the series before it, and Link can now climb any tree, building, or cliff with ease, giving players the chance to explore every nook, cranny, and mountaintop.
 Link can also find and equip a wide variety of weapons and armor, allowing a greater degree of customization than ever before.

-Another series first is that the game features extensive voice acting, not only in Japanese and English, but in all the other supported languages as well.note
+Another series first is that the game features extensive voice acting, not only in Japanese and English, but in most of the other supported languages as well.note

-The game was released worldwide on March 3, 2017 as a dual release for the Wii U and Nintendo Switch consoles, serving as the last first-party game for the former and one of the launch titles for the latter.
-Two DLC packs, which require an Expansion Pass, were released in the same year — the first, "The Master Trials" (released on June 30th), focuses on adding new gameplay challenges to the game, such as the Trial of the Sword, Hero's Path Mode, and Master Mode, while the second, "The Champions' Ballad" (released on December 7th during the VGAs), is a new story focusing on Princess Zelda and the Champions.
+The game was released worldwide on March 3, 2017 as a dual release for the Wii U and Nintendo Switch consoles, serving as the last first-party game for the former and one of the launch titles for the latter, similarly to what The Legend of Zelda: Twilight Princess was for the Nintendo GameCube and the Wii.
+Two DLC packs, which require an Expansion Pass, were released in the same year.
+The first, "The Master Trials" (released on June 30th), focuses on adding new challenges and features to the game, such as the Trial of the Sword, a series of survival trials that unlocks permanent power boosts for the Master Sword, Hero's Path Mode, which tracks your movement for up to 200 hours of gameplay, and Master Mode, which cranks up the difficulty with much tougher enemies, including some exclusive to it.
+The second, "The Champions' Ballad" (released on December 7th during the VGAs), adds a new questline focused around the backstory of the Champions, Link's fallen comrades from a century before, featuring new trials that lead to a new dungeon revolving around a previously unseen fifth Divine Beast.
 The game also got a free update sidequest tying in with Xenoblade Chronicles 2, granting Link an outfit based on the one Rex wears in that game, courtesy of Monolith Soft due to their studio juggling the development of both games at once.
 On April 25, 2019, the game was updated to support the Labo VR Kit, allowing the players to experience the full game with Nintendo's virtual reality solution.